 Anthropology is the study of human beings — past and present.
 Anthropologists are interested in the cultures, traditions and daily practices that define, separate and unite us.
-Students in Drexel's Department of Anthropology will gain a firsthand, ground-level perspective on the diversity of human experience, as well as a broad range of critical thinking and qualitative and quantitative research skills that are highly sought after in the corporate, government and non-profit sectors.
+Students in Drexel University's Department of Anthropology gain a firsthand, ground-level perspective on the diversity of human experience, as well as a broad range of critical thinking and qualitative and quantitative research skills that are highly sought after in the corporate, government and non-profit sectors.

 About the Curriculum

-The anthropology program at Drexel is a small, close-knit group, where students get to know their classmates and professors on a personal level.
+The Department of Anthropology is a small, close-knit program where students get to know their classmates and professors.
 The program offers courses in the four traditional fields of anthropology — cultural anthropology, linguistic anthropology, biological anthropology and archaeology — while emphasizing new directions in the field including community organization, digital media and medical anthropology.

 Faculty in the department have expertise and research experience in a number of different regions, including South Asia, Southeast Asia, Africa and Europe.
 Students are encouraged to travel, co-op and conduct fieldwork abroad as part of their studies.

 Through Drexel’s cooperative education program, students embark on six-months of résumé-enhancing employment, exploring their career options and building a professional network in the process.
 The Anthropology program offers a four-year, one co-op option, and most anthropology majors combine their fieldwork with their co-op.
 Recent examples include a student who worked for a community arts organization in Oaxaca, Mexico, and another who worked as a journalist in Istanbul.
 Students might also work on archaeological digs, in schools, labs and nonprofits, or learn to conduct anthropological market research for businesses.